Dick Teague: Early work

-After World War II, Teague penned a design for a pre-Henry J economy car for Kaiser Motors.
+After World War II, Teague proposed a pre-Henry J economy car design for Kaiser Motors.

-In 1947 he joined the General Motors design studios headed by Edmund Anderson, starting as an apprentice stylist and eventually graduating to the Cadillac advanced design group.
+In 1947, he joined the General Motors design studios headed by Edmund Anderson, starting as an apprentice stylist and eventually moving up to the Cadillac advanced design group.
 He also worked on the 1950 Oldsmobile Rocket.
-The 1950s "saw some of the most beautiful and some of the most outlandish vehicles" and the head of the design department at General Motors liked chrome on cars.
-Teague described how two sets of overlay designs were made for Harley Earl to choose from.
+The 1950s "saw some of the most beautiful and some of the most outlandish vehicles," and the head of the design department at General Motors liked chrome on cars.
+Teague described how GM stylists made two sets of overlay designs for Harley Earl to choose from.
 Both chrome trim sets had been put on one Oldsmobile prototype by mistake.
-Earl saw it and ordered it produced that way although the stylists were horrified.
+Earl saw it and ordered it produced that way, although the stylists were horrified.

-Teague was dismissed from General Motors in 1952, and joined the Packard Motor Car Company as Chief Stylist, following John Reinhart's resignation.
-His first work there was a minor facelift on the Packard line for 1953, and when the Packard management under James J. Nance decided to re-launch the Clipper brand as a stand-alone make, separate from Packard, it was Teague who achieved the visual distinction between the two.
+Teague was dismissed from General Motors in 1952 and joined the Packard Motor Car Company as chief stylist, following John Reinhart's resignation.
+His first work there was a minor facelift on the Packard line for 1953.
+Packard management, under James J. Nance, decided to relaunch the Clipper brand as a standalone make, separate from Packard.
+It was Teague who achieved the visual distinction between the two models.
 He also designed several Packard show cars.
-These included the 1953 Balboa (whose canopied reverse-slant and lowering for ventilation rear window later appeared on the 1957 Mercury Turnpike Cruiser, 1958–1960 Lincoln Continental, and various Mercury models), the 1954 Packard Panther, and contributed with William Schmidt to the 1955 Request, whose principal designer was Dick Macadam.
+These included the 1953 Balboa (whose canopied reverse-slant and lowering for ventilation rear window later appeared on the 1957 Mercury Turnpike Cruiser, 1958–1960 Lincoln Continental, and several Mercury models), and the 1954 Packard Panther.
+Teague contributed with William Schmidt to the 1955 Request, whose principal designer was Dick Macadam.

-The restyled Packard line for 1955 showed Teague's keen eye for detail and his ability to produce significant changes based on limited budgets.
-However, the company was not doing well following the purchase of struggling Studebaker Corporation in 1954.
-The last Teague design for Packard was the Executive, introduced in mid-1956 and derived from the Clipper Custom, launched just as sales of the luxury Packard line collapsed.
-Teague also designed the last Packard show car, the Predictor, plus a new Packard and Clipper lineup for 1957 that would have followed the general lines of the Predictor.
-The design was stillborn when the Detroit Packard operations were shut down completely in mid-1956.
-Lacking funds for all-new models, the Studebaker-Packard Corporation had to make use of existing and economical Studebaker designs.
+The restyled Packard line for 1955 showcased Teague's keen eye for detail and ability to produce significant changes within limited budgets.
+However, the company was not doing well following the 1954 purchase of the struggling Studebaker Corporation.
+The last Teague design for Packard was the Executive, introduced in mid-1956 and derived from the Clipper Custom, which was launched just as sales of the luxury Packard line were collapsing.
+Teague also designed the last Packard show car, the Predictor, as well as a new Packard and Clipper lineup for 1957, which would have followed the general lines of the Predictor.
+The design was stillborn when, in mid-1956, the merged automaker shut down the Detroit Packard operations.
+Lacking funds for all-new models, Studebaker-Packard had to use existing and more economical Studebaker designs.
 Working with little time and money, the stopgap 1957 Studebaker-based Packard models became known as "Packardbakers."
-The 1957 Packard Clipper, popularly derided as "a Studebaker wearing Packard makeup", was designed largely by Teague, and was intended as a temporary stopgap to keep the brand going until the company's fortunes improved and a "real" Packard model could again be made.
+The 1957 Packard Clipper, popularly derided as "a Studebaker wearing Packard makeup", was designed mainly by Teague, and was intended as a temporary stopgap to keep the brand going until the company's fortunes improved and a "real" Packard model could again be made.

-By 1957, the entire Packard styling team had moved to Chrysler Corporation and Teague became Chief Stylist.
-After leaving due to management conflicts, he went to work for an independent design firm on non-automotive assignments.